Magnitude Invariant Parametrizations Improve Hypernetwork Learning: The Hypernetwork Proportionality Problem

-We demonstrate that inputs and outputs of most widely used fully connected neural networks involve a proportionality relationship, and reason about how this can affect the training of hypernetworks.
-In particular, we show that at initialization any intermediate feature vector~$x^{(k)}$ at layer~$k$ will be directly proportional to the hypernetwork input~$\gamma$, even under the presence of non-linear activation functions.
-We also reason that this proportionality can lead to unstable training.
-We perform our analysis using popular choices of initialization scheme and activation functions for fully connected networks.
+\textbf{Input-Output Proportionality}.
+We demonstrate that under these widely-used settings, inputs and outputs of hypernetworks involve a proportionality relationship, and describe how this can impede hypernetwork training.
+We show that 1) at initialization, any intermediate feature vector~$x^{(k)}$ at layer~$k$ will be proportional to the hypernetwork input~$\gamma$, even under the presence of non-linear activation functions, and 2) this leads to large gradient magnitude fluctuations detrimental to optimization.